Optical Laboratory Technician

 The abilities scores range from 1 to 5, with 5 being stronger.

-Optical laboratory technicians need to possess:
+Optical laboratory technicians need:

 They should enjoy: